-To specify that you want to return only ten rows:
+Specify that you want to return only ten rows.

-SELECT emp_id, last_name, first_name FROM emp ORDER BY last_name, first_name OFFSET 25 ROWS FETCH FIRST 10 ROWS ONLY To return the ten rows and their peer rows (rows that are not distinct based on the ORDER BY clause):
+SELECT emp_id, last_name, first_name FROM emp ORDER BY last_name, first_name OFFSET 25 ROWS FETCH FIRST 10 ROWS ONLY

+Return the ten rows and their peer rows (rows that are not distinct based on the ORDER BY clause).